SaaS Microservices Architecture: Introduction

 A single-tenant architecture is quite costly, while multi-tenant architecture is much cheaper.

-A single-tenant architecture is beneficial in cases where customized resources for the user are needed and can be modified according to their needs.
+Single-tenant architecture benefits users who need customized resources, allowing modifications according to their specific needs.
 The multi-tenant architecture, on the other hand, is much more efficient resource-wise, but it might not be as flexible as single-tenant

-Multi-tenant architecture is usually recommended as it has generalized updates, is easier to manage, cost-effective, and is easier to implement.
+Typically, we recommend multi-tenant architecture because it generalizes updates, simplifies management, reduces costs, and eases implementation.
 Single-tenant architecture requires individual updation and more resources in the form of time for maintenance.

 The single tenant has the upper hand with security and fewer chances of cyber attacks, while multi-tenant offers the possibility of an attack or a data breach.